 There are positive traits of high levels of copper, which include a warm, caring, sensitive, emotional nature and a child-like quality.
 Many traditionally feminine traits are associated with high copper levels, such as softness, gentleness and intuitiveness.
 High copper people are often young looking.
 But, if copper gets too high, negative personality traits show up.
 These include spaciness, poor memory, racing thoughts, living in a dream world, childishness, excessive emotions, sentimentality, tendency to depression, fearfulness, hidden anger/resentment, phobias, psychosis and even violence.

 Some with high copper dislike protein.
 They become obligatory vegetarians and crave high carbohydrate diets.
 This is because too much copper impairs liver function, which is necessary to break down protein.
 They are no longer able to digest meat very well.
 Protein feels heavy or causes other symptoms.
 However, these individuals usually NEED to eat protein because red meat is the best dietary source for zinc, which lowers the levels of copper, and makes the digestive enzymes needed for the breakdown of protein.
 In fact, becoming vegetarian actually makes things worse because vegetarian proteins are high in copper, such as nuts, beans, seeds and grains.
-Some may feel that they are becoming more “spiritual” on a vegetarian diet, but that goes along with the heightened emotional aspects of copper toxicity noted above.
 Once zinc is introduced, the taste for meat will come back, as will the ability to digest it.

 Vitamin B6 is essential for dopamine production, which is an essential neurotransmitter in the brain.
 When the body of a pyroluric individual is stressed, Vitamin B6 is excreted, thus the loss of dopamine.
 Dopamine has been called the “pleasure neurotransmitter.”
 The body may crave sweets/carbs as a biologial attempt to increase dopamine, thus increase pleasure.